-Description The subjects comprise a tenement flat occupying the third floor right most position, set within a mid terraced four storey block containing eight units in total.
+Description The subjects comprise a tenement flat occupying a first floor right most position, set within a mid-terraced four storey block containing eight units in total.
 The property is accessed by means of a traditional close.
-Accommodation THIRD FLOOR: Entrance Vestibule, Hallway, Open Plan Lounge/Kitchen, Two Bedrooms and Centre Shower Room.
-Gross internal floor area (m2) Approximaelly 71 square metres or thereby.
-Neighbourhood and location The subjects form part of an established and longstanding residential area, located within the popular Hyndland district of Glasgow.
+Accommodation FIRST FLOOR:- Entrance Vestibule, Hallway, Lounge, Dining Kitchen, Bedroom and Bathroom.
+Gross internal floor area (m2) Approximately 74 square metres or thereby.
+Neighbourhood and location The subjects form part of an established and long-standing residential area, located within a popular western district of Glasgow.
 The property is conveniently positioned for local shopping, educational, transport and social facilities.
-I understand that the property is located within a conservation area.
+I understand that the property is located within a Conservation Area.
 Age Built circa 1900.
-Weather Overcast with rainfall.
+Weather Clear and dry.
 This was following a period of generally mixed weather.
 Chimney stacks Visually inspected with the aid of binoculars where required.
-Mutual stacks to the building are of a stone or brick construction having a pointed or rendered finish.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where required.
+Mutual chimney stacks would appear to be of a stone/brick construction having a pointed or rendered finish.